mento-protocol/docs/dive-deeper/fpmm/research-and-economics.md

 ## Economics of Mento V3

 Mento V3 uses **FPMMs** to offer efficient on-chain FX rates.
-For the design rationale (why oracle pricing, no LVR), see [What Is Mento?](../../get-started/what-is-mento.md).
+For the design rationale (why oracle pricing, no LVR), see [What Is Mento? (deep dive)](../what-is-mento.md).
 Here we focus on value flows, fees, rebalancing, and incentives.

 **Where value goes.** Every swap pays a **fee** (split between **LP fee** and **protocol fee**).
 LPs earn from swap volume; the protocol earns a share of fees.
 When the pool’s inventory drifts (e.g. too much of one token), only **allowlisted liquidity strategies** can **rebalance**: the pool sends one token to the strategy and receives the other at the oracle rate.
 The strategy may keep a **capped rebalance incentive** (the pool enforces a **minimum repayment**), so value loss to the pool is bounded and keepers/strategies can earn for providing rebalancing. **Value protection** ensures no swap decreases the pool’s reserve value at the oracle after fees, so extraction is limited to the fee margin.